EvanDorsky/portfolio-archive/arts/_posts/2015-12-31-chamber-music.md

 ![Mid-Side from the Side](/img/chamber-music/midsideside.jpg)
 ![Mid-Side from the Front](/img/chamber-music/midsidefront.jpg)

+# Seeing Sound

+I created an audio visualizer to give my presentations another level of appeal and have fun with some new APIs.
+Try it in your browser: [__Spectrogram__ (requires Chrome)](https://evandorsky.github.io/audio-vis)

 ### Acknowledgements

 Thanks to Caitrin Lynch, the AHS Capstone professor, and Laura Bossert, my Capstone mentor and viola teacher.
 With Laura's help, I made significant advances in how I think about and play music.
 I also learned ways to grow as I continue to play music.